archlinux/mkinitcpio/test/README.md

 $ bats --verbose-run ../test/cases/mkinitcpio.bats --filter "some test"
 ```

-We need this as `meson` does not allow us to instrument the test runnign with a filter.
+We need this as `meson` does not allow us to instrument the test running with a filter.